PJM Glossary

 A change in electricity usage by a customer in response to price or an emergency event affecting grid reliability.

-Direct Current
+Direct Current (DC)

-A direct current is the movement of an electric charge from negative to positive that flows in only one direction.
+The movement of an electric charge from negative to positive that flows in only one direction.
 This is compared to an alternating current, which periodically reverses direction.

 Disconnect Switch